View and manage devices

 - Administrators will see all the devices that have been connected to Mobile Center.
 An admin user will also have full control over the devices and the workspaces to which they belong.

-- Users will see all of Mobile Center's shared devices (devices in the public workspace), as well as devices in workspaces to which they have been given access.
+- Users will see all of Mobile Center's shared devices (devices in Shared Assets), as well as devices assigned to the workspace in which they are working.

 Tip: If you installed the connector in private mode and your device was then shared, you can re-assign the device for your own use only by disconnecting it and then plugging it back in.